 LINEAGE

-The tradition of Kriya Yoga has been preserved through its lineage and has maintained its relevance through the lives of the Kriya teachers: Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswar, Paramahansa Yogananda, Roy Eugene Davis, Ryan Kurczak, and their successors.
+The tradition of Kriya Yoga has been preserved through its lineage.
+It has maintained its relevance through the lives of the Kriya teachers: Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswar, Paramahansa Yogananda, Roy Eugene Davis, and their successors.
 Below is a brief introduction to the Kriya Yoga teachers of this lineage.
-For a more detailed account of their lives, please see the books Autobiography of a Yogi by Paramahansa Yogananda and Paramahansa Yogananda: As I Knew Him by Roy Eugene Davis.
+For a more detailed account of their lives, please see the books "Autobiography of a Yogi" by Paramahansa Yogananda and "Paramahansa Yogananda: As I Knew Him" by Roy Eugene Davis.

 Mahavatar Babaji

-Babaji is considered the fountainhead of our Kriya Yoga tradition, He is not limited to this enlightenment tradition and works with all seekers, teachers, and ministers who share the goal of nurturing the spiritual awareness of the planet.
+Babaji is considered the fountainhead of our Kriya Yoga tradition.
+He is not limited to this enlightenment tradition and works with all seekers, teachers, and ministers who share the goal of nurturing the spiritual awareness of the planet.
 In his book, Life Surrendered in God, Roy Eugene Davis writes of Babaji, "He is fully illumined, with no karmic ties to the world, and embodied only to be a conduit through which enlivening forces can express to cleanse planetary consciousness."

 Source: The Kriya Yoga Podcast about Mahavatar Babaji – https://kriyayoga.podbean.com/e/mahavatar-babaji-kriya-yoga-podcast-episode-1/